wizardwerdna/covenant/README.md

 # Covenant

 Covenant is a fully compliant [Promises/A+](https://github.com/promises-aplus/promises-spec) implementation written in Coffeescript.
 Covenant, its core class is a bare-bones implementation that passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests).
-Covenant is extremely performant and lightweight, its three-function core being 52 lines of Coffeesript, compiling to 170 lines of javascript that minimizes to just 960 bytes uglified and compressed.
-Promise, more full-featured extension of Covenant is included, weighing in at an additional 62 lines of Coffeescript.
-Altogether with the Core, Promise compiles to 324 lines and 1.6K bytes uglified and compressed.
+Covenant is performant and extremely lightweight, its three-function core being 52 lines of Coffeesript, compiling to 170 lines of javascript that minimizes to just 960 bytes uglified and compressed.
+The elegant three-function API (counting the constructor) provides enough functionality to satisfy the Promises/A+ specificationand provide the core for a full-featured promise implementation, which is also providede

 ## The Covenant (Core) API